 Your knee joint is essentially four bones held together by ligaments.
 Your thighbone (femur) makes up the top part of the joint, and two lower leg bones, the tibia and the fibula, comprise the lower part.
 The fourth bone, the patella, slides in a groove on the end of the femur.

 Ligaments are large bands of tissue that connect bones to one another.
-In the knee joint, four main ligaments link the femur to the tibia and help stabilize your knee as it moves through its arc of motion.
+In the knee joint, four main ligaments link the femur to the tibia and help stabilise your knee as it moves through its arc of motion.
 These include the collateral ligaments along the inner (medial) and outer (lateral) sides of your knee and the anterior cruciate ligament (ACL) and posterior cruciate ligament (PCL), which cross each other as they stretch diagonally from the bottom of your thighbone to the top of your shinbone.

 Other structures in your knee include: